To Shuffle or not to Shuffle: Auditing DP-SGD with Shuffling: Introduction

 \section{Introduction}

-Without robust privacy protections, Machine Learning (ML) models can be vulnerable to inference attacks exposing sensitive information about the training data~\cite{shokri2017membership,carlini2022membership,ye2022enhanced}.
-To mitigate these risks, Differentially Private Stochastic Gradient Descent (DP-SGD)~\cite{abadi2016deep} can be used to train models with Differential Privacy~\cite{dwork2006calibrating} (DP) guarantees, which provably bounds the leakage from a model so that no adversary can confidently learn (up to a privacy parameter $\varepsilon$) any individual-level information about the training data.
+To mitigate privacy risks~\cite{shokri2017membership,carlini2022membership,ye2022enhanced}, the Differentially Private Stochastic Gradient Descent (DP-SGD)~\cite{abadi2016deep} algorithm is increasingly being used to train models with Differential Privacy (DP) guarantees~\cite{dwork2006calibrating}.
+More precisely, DP provably bounds the leakage from a model so that no adversary can confidently learn (up to a privacy parameter $\varepsilon$) any individual-level information about the training data.
 DP-SGD is supported by many open-source libraries~\cite{yousefpour2021opacus,tfprivacy,jax-privacy2022github} and is deployed in state-of-the-art (SOTA) private models with performance increasingly approaching that of non-private models~\cite{de2022unlocking}.

-\descr{DP-SGD with Shuffling.} Since DP-SGD is computationally intensive, practitioners often attempt to optimize it.
-As DP-SGD processes training data in batches, the standard approach to select batches at each step is {\em Poisson sub-sampling}, which requires random access to the entire dataset and can be slow for large datasets~\cite{ponomareva2023dp}.
-As a result, recent work has begun to replace Poisson sub-sampling with {\em shuffling} the training data, and deterministically iterating over fixed-size batches~\cite{de2022unlocking,tramer2021differentially,shamsabadi2024confidential}.
-An additional benefit is that modern ML pipelines (e.g., XLA compilation~\cite{xla}) are optimized for fixed batch sizes, while Poisson sub-sampling produces different batch sizes, which can significantly slow down private training~\cite{choquette2024near}.
+\descr{Subsampling vs.~Shuffling in DP-SGD.} Since DP-SGD is computationally intensive, practitioners often attempt to optimize it.
+As DP-SGD processes training data in batches, the standard approach to select batches at each step is {\em Poisson subsampling}, which requires random access to the entire dataset and can be slow for large datasets~\cite{ponomareva2023dp}.
+As a result, recent work has often replaced that with {\em shuffling} the training data and deterministically iterating over fixed-size batches~\cite{de2022unlocking,tramer2021differentially,shamsabadi2024confidential}.
+Additionally, modern ML pipelines (e.g., XLA compilation~\cite{xla}) are optimized for fixed batch sizes, while Poisson subsampling produces different batch sizes, which can significantly slow down private training~\cite{choquette-choo2025nearexact}.